EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10/README.md

   <img src="doc/training.jpg">
 </p>

 Each step of training reports the loss.
 It will start high and get lower and lower as training progresses.
-For my training on the Faster-RCNN-Inception-V2 model, it started at about 1.6 and quickly dropped below 0.8.
-I recommend allowing your model to train until the loss consistently drops below 0.05, which will take about 40,000 steps, or about 2 hours.
+For my training on the Faster-RCNN-Inception-V2 model, it started at about 3.0 and quickly dropped below 0.8.
+I recommend allowing your model to train until the loss consistently drops below 0.05, which will take about 40,000 steps, or about 2 hours (depending on how powerful your CPU and GPU are).
 Note: The loss numbers will be different if a different model is used.
 MobileNet-SSD starts with a loss of about 20, and should be trained until the loss is consistently under 2.

 You can view the progress of the training job by using TensorBoard.
 To do this, open a new instance of Anaconda Prompt, activate the tensorflow1 virtual environment, change to the C:\tensorflow1\models\research\object_detection directory, and issue the following command:
 ```
 (tensorflow1) C:\tensorflow1\models\research\object_detection>tensorboard --logdir=training
 ```
-This will create a webpage on your local machine at http://<YourPCName>:6006, which can be viewed through a web browser.
+This will create a webpage on your local machine at http://YourPCName:6006, which can be viewed through a web browser.
 The TensorBoard page provides information and graphs that show how the training is progressing.
 One important graph is the Loss graph, which shows the overall loss of the classifier over time.

 <p align="center">
   <img src="doc/loss_graph.JPG">